0b10/notes/biz/tactics/notes/dirty-tactics.notes.md

 Have the customer make a small commitment, then you can grow your requirements [\[1\]][1]
   * example: ask a shopkeeper to place a small sign in the window, then the next week you can ask if you can make the sign slightly larger [\[1\]][1]

+### Door in the Face Technique

+Make the customer "slam the door in your face" multiple times, with offers that they *will* refuse.
+This makes the customer more likely to accept a more reasonable offer.
+This contrasts the foot-in-the-door technique, which starts small and works up to larger requests. [\[3\]][3]

 ### Ambiguous/Subtle Manipulation and Word Play